 Take the first step and make a mindfulness resolution.
 For example,

-"For 2018, I resolve to practice being present enough to know whether I am breathing in or out for at least one minute each day, redirecting attention to the breath each time I notice attention has strayed."
+"In the coming year I resolve to practice being present enough to know whether I am breathing in or out for at least one minute each day, redirecting attention to the breath each time I notice attention has strayed."

 Use our form and we'll share your resolution on our site.